The Price of Love (Woof!) | Wealthsimple

 The Price of Love (Woof!)

 How much will it cost to have a dog — this year, next year, for the rest of its natural born life?
-We did some math.
+We did some maths.

 Unless you're a behavioural economist or Cruella de Vil, you probably haven't fed the pertinent information about your dog into a financial algorithm.
 How do you calculate the ROI when it comes to unconditional love and affection, companionship, and a baseline acceptance of who you are that not even your closest friends can muster?
 Not to mention the ROI of something you can dress up in seasonal sweaters and take photos of that are worthy of a dedicated Instagram account.